danivilardell/crypto-notes/content/zklearning/1-bilinear-pairings-made-simple.md

 ---
 title: 'Bilinear Pairings Made Simple'
-desc: 'A simple explanation of bilinear pairings, some use cases and a more in-depth example with Weil pairing.'
+desc: 'A short and clear explanation of bilinear pairings, some use cases and a more in-depth example with Weil pairing.'
 order: 1
 cat: 'zklearning'
 ---